 Sowing seeds indoors will give you an earlier head start.

-Thirdly, Once the seedlings have two pairs of leaves, transplant them into trays.
+Step 3) Once the seedlings have two pairs of leaves, and if reaches half finger high, then transplant them into trays.
 You want to give them some room to grow, so the best option is to plant them into individual pots.

 Finally, grow the seedlings under warm conditions or cover them if need be.
 When they are large enough, and the risk of frost has passed, acclimatise them to the outdoor climate.
 Only place them outside by day, and collect them inside by night, for the next ten days or so.